-LANGUAGES AB INITIO SL
+FRENCH, MANDARIN, SPANISH AB INITIO SL

-The course is designed for students who have never previously studied the selected Modern Foreign Language.
-It is a beginner's course and therefore available at Standard Level only.
-There is a choice of language - Mandarin, French and Spanish.
+The course is designed for students who have no prior experience of the selected Modern Foreign Language.
+It is a beginner's course and therefore available at Standard Level only, and there is a choice of language - French, Mandarin and Spanish.